+Can better internet help close regional income gaps in Turkey?
 How important are social media for informal learning among teachers?
-Can better internet help close regional income gaps?
 And how important is immigrant health for domestic policies?
 These are just a few of the questions tackled by our researchers in September 2016 — in four working papers and seven journal articles, among many others.
 Click here for the full list.

 ‘River deep, mountain high: Of long-run knowledge trajectories within and between innovation clusters‘ brings together the topics of geographical clusters and technological trajectories, and shifts the focus of the analysis of regional innovation to main technological trends rather than firms.
 The authors define a number of inventive clusters in the US space and show that long chains of citations mostly take place between these clusters.
 This is reminiscent of the idea of global pipelines of knowledge transfer that is found in the geographical literature.
 The deep citations are used to identify technological trajectories, which are the main directions along which incremental technological progress accumulates into larger changes.
 While the origin and destination of these trajectories are concentrated in space, the intermediate nodes travel long distances and cover many locations across the globe.
 The paper concludes by calling for more theoretical and empirical attention to the “deep rivers” that connect the “high mountains” of local knowledge production.
 By Prof. Bart Verspagen and Dr. Önder Nomaler.